postcss/benchmark/README.md

 Various benchmarks to have feedback about [PostCSS] perfomance.

-All results below was runned on node 5.3.0, Fedora 22, Intel 5Y70, 8 GB RAM and SSD:
+All results below was runned on node 6.3.0, Fedora 23, Intel Core i7-6500U, 8 GB RAM and SSD:

 [PostCSS]: https://github.com/postcss/postcss